Layer Management

 Additional text about the layer.

-This version extends functionality by allowing you to also pass additional parameters using the Description property field.
-These parameters will override the global settings for the particular mesh layer:
+You can also pass additional parameters in this field that will override the global settings for the particular mesh layer:

-§ To serve 3D Tiles in glTF 2.0 format with Draco compression, for reduced size and better streaming, enter the following: "[draco=true]".
+§ To serve 3D Tiles in GLB format with Draco compression, for reduced size and better streaming, enter the following: "[draco=true]".
 If Draco compression was set for all site layers, and you want to override that setting for this layer, enter the following: "[draco=false]".

 Note: To set Draco compression for all site layers, select/clear Use Draco Compression in the Settings page.